A Classification Benchmark for Artificial Intelligence Detection of Laryngeal Cancer from Patient Voice: Evaluative Datasets

 \subsection{Dataset comparison}

-It's important to compare the two datasets used in this work to understand how potential differences may impact the classifier performance.
+It's important to compare the two datasets used in this work to understand how differences may impact the classifier performance.
+Table \ref{tab:test_train_splits} shows a breakdown of the samples in the testing and training sets for both the FEMH and SVD datasets.
+This table shows the number of male and female patients and the minimum, mean, and maximum age.

-We first compare the age and gender of the patients in each dataset.
+We first compare the age and sex of the patients in each dataset.
 Figure \ref{fig:AgeComparison} shows the distribution of ages in the datasets.
-It can be seen that the patients within the set of malignant samples are older than those in the benign group.
-Using a Mann-Whitney U test, the age distributions in the benign and malignant classes are compared between the two datasets (0.05 significance threshold).
-For the benign group, there is a significant difference between the age distributions (p=5.88e-6).
+It can be seen that the patients in the malignant group are older than those in the benign group.
+Using a Mann-Whitney U test, we investigate whether the age distributions differ significantly between the FEMH and SVD datasets (0.05 significance threshold).
+A separate test was performed for the benign and malignant groups.
+For the benign group, there is a significant difference between the age distributions between the FEMH and SVD datasets (p=5.88e-6).
 For the malignant group, no significant difference is found (p=0.093).
+Therefore misclassification of benign patients in the SVD dataset may be due to this significant difference in ages, as the classifiers are trained on the FEMH dataset.

-Figure \ref{fig:GenderComparison} shows the percentage of male and female patients within each group for each dataset.
+Next we compare the sex of the patients in the benign and malignant group for both the FEMH and SVD datasets.
+Figure \ref{fig:GenderComparison} shows the percentage of male and female patients within each group for both datasets.
 There are many more male than female patients in the malignant group.
-This is to be expected since laryngeal cancer affects many more men than women on average \citep{cancer_research_uk_risks_2021}.
-Using a Fisher-Exact test, we compare the proportions of male and female patients in the benign and malignant classes between the two datasets (0.05 significance threshold).
-For the benign group, there is a significant difference between the proportion of male and female patients (p=9.06e-4).
+This is to be expected since laryngeal cancer affects many more men than women on average \cite{cancerresearchukRisksCausesLaryngeal2021}.
+Using a Fisher-Exact test, we compare the proportions of male and female patients in the benign and malignant classes between the FEMH and SVD datasets (0.05 significance threshold).
+For the benign group, there is a significant difference between the proportion of male and female patients in the FEMH and SVD datasets (p=9.06e-4).
 For the malignant group, no significant difference is found (p=1.0).
+Once again, this means that the misclassification of benign patients from the SVD dataset may be due to the significant difference in the proportion of male and female patients in the SVD dataset compared to the FEMH dataset.

 The two datasets contain a similar frequency of malignant patients, with malignant patients making up 3.0\% of the FEMH dataset and 2.8\% of SVD.
+This is a significant data imbalance which is common within this area of research \cite{kwonDiagnosisEarlyGlottic2022, wangDetectionGlotticNeoplasm2022, chenClassificationVocalCord2023}.
+This imbalance must be considered when developing and evaluating AI systems.

 The length of audio recordings also varies significantly between the two datasets.
 The recordings within the FEMH dataset are all exactly one, one and a half, two, or three seconds long, with the majority being three seconds.
 The SVD recordings, however, vary more significantly between 0.4 and 2.6 seconds long, with a mean duration of 1.3 seconds.
 Differences in recording length could impact classification performance.
 Shorter recordings in the SVD may contain less information, which could lead to lower classification accuracy compared to the longer recordings in the FEMH dataset.
 Using a Mann-Whitney U test, the distribution of recording lengths between the benign and malignant classes are compared for each of the two datasets (0.05 significance threshold).
 There is no significant difference in the recording lengths between the malignant and benign patients in either dataset (p=0.962 for FEMH, p=0.761 for SVD).